Plusnet Assist is instant technical support on your computer desktop and it's free for all Plusnet Broadband and Plusnet Fibre users.

 If you're using Windows 7 or Windows Vista, User Account Control (UAC) must be switched on to use Plusnet Assist.
 Sometimes people turn this off to prevent pop-up alert prompts for software changes; however it can lead to a less secure system.
 Plusnet Assist needs to have UAC switched on to work properly.

-Please note: Plusnet Assist is not currently available for Apple OS X or Linux systems.
+Please note: Plusnet Assist does not currently work on Windows 8 or Internet Explorer versions 10 and above.
+Plusnet Assist is not available for Apple OS X or Linux systems.

 Once installed, Plusnet Assist sits in the background and monitors your computer.
 If it finds a problem with your connection or email settings it'll pop-up on-screen and offer to help fix the problem.